Principal Investigators (PI)

 |University of Hawai‘i West O‘ahu – Chancellor||(808) 689-2770|

-If the limited submission restriction is a “per institution” (as opposed to “per campus”) limitation and there are more interested submitters than there are slots available, a systemwide competition will be held by the Office of the Vice President for Research and Innovation (OVPRI).
-The above campus offices will coordinate with the OVPRI if a systemwide competition is required.
+If the limited submission restriction is a “per institution” (i.e., one per all ten campuses) limitation and there are more interested submitters than there are slots available, a systemwide competition will be held by the Office of the Vice President for Research and Innovation (OVPRI).
+The above campus contacts will coordinate obtaining notices of interest from each interested PI.

 National Science Foundation Requirements